Amutinda/alx-low_level_programming/0x09-static_libraries/README.md

-this directory is about static libraries
+This directory is all about static libraries